ghost in the mirror

 Then the thumbnail caught my eye.

 There seems to be a face.
+And its just where a face should be.

 Here is a re-edit of that view.
-A ghost most certainly.
-Or am I deceived in pareidolia?
-[Link arguing the contrary]
+A shadow in the fog.

-So degraded, ruined, yet present, and even with the medium so conspicuously apparent, the image in the shadows and behind a veil of decay.
-I am reminded intensely of Adorno’s aphorism—“the best magnifying glass is a splinter in the eye”.
+Overall the daguerreotypes I collected are so degraded, ruined, yet present, and even with the medium so conspicuously apparent, overwhelming — an image in the shadows and behind a veil of decay.

 We sometimes think that the way to reproduce presence, a sense of of “being here”, is through rich immersive media.
-To the contrary, these tiny, almost opaque windows, or rather mirrors on the past, bridge the temporal gap between then and now through the faintest of traces.
+To the contrary, these tiny, almost opaque windows, or rather tainted mirrors on the past, bridge the temporal gap between then and now through the faintest of traces.

 Here is a slideshow of some of the collection https://www.archaeographer.com/Ghosts-in-the-mirror